esamattis/backbone.viewmaster/README.md

 The cool thing about this is that the connection between the TodoItemList and the Search view is completely decoubled without introducing a global event object or manually passing some vent object to all your views.
-This makes unit testing simpler.
-Also if we wanted to add an another search box to a footer container we can just do that and that's it.
+This makes unit testing simpler and if we wanted to add an another search box to a footer container we can just do that and that's it.
 No need to bind anything extra.

 ```javascript
 this.setView(".footer" new Search());
 ```

-Another benefit of bubbling and broadcasting is that the views can be easily wrapped with other views and the event bindings would still work.
+Another important feature of bubbling and broadcasting is that the views can be easily wrapped with other views and the event bindings would still work.
 You don't have to do anything in your wrapper view.
 The events will simply bubble and broadcast through it.

 ## Conclusion